 As seems is the case with all of his films, James Cameron later released a special DVD edition containing scenes that were not in the original.
 These scenes include Michael Biehn’s reappearance to Linda Hamilton in a dream at the asylum, inspiring her to escape; more development of Joe Morton’s character and home life; a scene where a malfunctioning T-1000 accidentally develops the markings of a lamppost; scenes where it is explained how the future John Connor was able to tame The Terminator and switch on its learning mode; and a scene where Edward Furlong teaches the Terminator to smile.

-The awful Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Ann Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement, and this was followed by the somewhat better Terminator Salvation (2009) with Christian Bale as the adult John Connor and the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger.
+This was followed by Terminator 3: Rise of the Machines (2003) was a further sequel, produced by Gale Anne Hurd and starring Arnold Schwarzenegger but made without James Cameron’s involvement; Terminator Salvation (2009) with Christian Bale as the adult John Connor; the disastrous Terminator Genisys (2015) with a return appearance from an aging Arnold Schwarzenegger; and Terminator: Dark Fate (2019) with return appearances from Arnold Schwarzenegger and Linda Hamilton.
 There was also the tv series Terminator: The Sarah Connor Chronicles (2008-9) featuring Lena Headey in the role of Sarah Connor.
 Terminator 2 was parodied in Hot Shots!
 Part Deux (1993).
 Robert Patrick later made cameos as the T-1000 in both Wayne’s World (1992) and the Arnold Schwarzengger action movie spoof Last Action Hero (1993).
 In 2017, James Cameron re-released Terminator 2 in 3D.

-James Cameron’s other films include:- Piranha II: Flying Killers/Piranha II: The Spawning (1981), Aliens (1986), the underwater alien contact film The Abyss (1989), the spy comedy True Lies (1994), the runaway success of Titanic (1997) and the long-planned Avatar (2009).
-Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as hosts and produces the tv documentary series AMC Visionaries: James Cameron’s The Story of Science Fiction (2018– ).
+James Cameron’s other films include:- Piranha II: Flying Killers/Piranha II: The Spawning (1981), Aliens (1986), the underwater alien contact film The Abyss (1989), the spy comedy True Lies (1994), the runaway success of Titanic (1997), the long-planned Avatar (2009). and its sequel Avatar: The Way of Water (2022).
+Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, and wrote/produced the manga adaptation Alita: Battle Angel (2019), as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012).
+He also hosts and produces the tv documentary series AMC Visionaries: James Cameron’s The Story of Science Fiction (2018).